Laboratory tests of the ordinary-mirror particle oscillations and the extended CKM matrix: Mirror-Matter Model and the Extended CKM Matrix

 There are several models on the mirror matter theory that have been proposed.
 Typically very weak interactions besides gravity between particles of ordinary and mirror sectors are introduced.
 A photon-mirror photon kinetic mixing mechanism was suggested to couple the two sectors \cite{holdom1986,foot2004}.
 The possibility of transition magnetic moments between the ordinary and mirror neutrons was studied as well \cite{berezhiani2018b}.
 Alternatively, a six-quark coupling was induced for the mixing of ordinary and mirror neutrons and explanation of the neutron lifetime anomaly \cite{berezhiani2006}.

 Spontaneous symmetry breaking of the mirror symmetry was also used in various degrees.
 It was first used for an unsuccessful attempt of explanation of neutrino oscillations \cite{berezhiani1995} by introducing a mirror symmetry breaking scale of a factor of 30.
-To reconcile the neutron lifetime discrepancies, an $n-n'$ oscillation model was proposed using a six-quark coupling and a small $n-n'$ mass splitting of $10^{-7}$ eV \cite{berezhiani2018} where, like many other studies, the ``bottle'' lifetime is favored again.
+The idea was also applied to mirror matter theory in general for extensive exploration of issues in particle physics and cosmology \cite{cui2012}.
+To reconcile the neutron lifetime discrepancies, an $n-n'$ oscillation model was proposed using a six-quark coupling and a small $n-n'$ mass splitting of $10^{-7}$ eV \cite{berezhiani2019a} where, like many other studies, the ``bottle'' lifetime is favored again.

 Different models aim at different ways to solve the above discrepancies.
 In the following, we will introduce briefly the newly proposed mirror-matter model \cite{tan2019} and discuss various laboratory tests that can be carried out with current technology and distinguish this model from other proposed solutions.